 The judging panel is comprised of individuals selected by the SLAS Student Poster Award Judging Panel Chair and formally approved by the SLAS Awards and Grants Committee.
 These judges represent the various technologies and applications within the SLAS conference curriculum.

 Judges may not have or have had any formal association with the candidate poster assigned to them for review.
 Judges must recuse themselves from evaluating any candidate wherein there exists a relationship such as family, business, financial or other, e.g. academic, student/professional association.
 Judges must sign a conflict of interest certification form ensuring no improper relationships exist.
 It is expected that any potential conflicts are declared by the judges.
 The Student Poster Award Judging Panel Chair makes the final decision on any questionable issues.

-Many candidates for the award are chosen to present at the SLAS Hybrid Europe Conference and Exhibition as part of the SLAS Tony B. Academic Travel Award Programme.
+Many candidates for the award are chosen to present during the SLAS Europe 2021 Digital Conference and Exhibition as part of the SLAS Tony B. Academic Travel Award Programme.
 Selection of the recipients of the Tony B. Academic Travel Award is based on several factors and is overseen by the SLAS Awards and Grants Committee.
 Candidates need not be Tony B. Award recipients to participate in the SLAS Student Poster Award Programme.